jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 The Delivery Pipeline service is added to your Bluemix space.
 It will be ready when you need it later.

----
-##Build and deploy using Bluemix DevOps Services

 To see the app's code or configure how it deploys, use Bluemix DevOps Services.
+Click **EDIT CODE**.

 ![CODE button][15]